Maboula Soumahoro

 Maboula Soumahoro (born 1976) is a French scholar and Afro-feminist whose parents came to France from the Ivory Coast in the late 1960s.
-An associate professor in the English department of the University of Tours, she specializes in studies on Afro-American diaspora and has published a paper on Rastafarianism.
+An associate professor in the English department of the University of Tours, she specializes in studies on Afro-American diaspora and has published a paper on Rastafari.
 A contributor to the French committee on the history of slavery (Comité national pour la mémoire et l'histoire de l'esclavage), Soumahoro launched the French version of Black History Month in 2011.
-In 2020, she published Le triangle et l’hexagone inspired by her own experiences as an anti-racist Black French Muslim.
+In 2020, she published Le triangle et l’hexagone inspired by her own experiences as an anti-racist black French Muslim.

 Biography

 Born on 3 February 1976 in Paris, Maboula Soumahoro was the sixth of the family's seven children.
 A Muslim of Ivorian origin, after spending her early childhood in the Ivory Coast, she moved to France where she and her siblings were brought up in the working-class district of Le Kremlin-Bicêtre.

-After doing well at school, she studied English at the Paris-East Créteil University where she went on to earn a masters degree in 1999 with a dissertation on The Creation of the State of Liberia.
+After doing well at school, she studied English at the Paris-East Créteil University where she went on to earn a master's degree in 1999 with a dissertation on The Creation of the State of Liberia.
 While at the Pierre and Marie Curie University, she earned a scholarship to study for a year at Columbia University, New York, where she later returned to teach.
 In 2008, she earned a doctorate from the University of Tours with a thesis titled La Couleur de Dieu?
 Regards croisés sur la Nation d'Islam et le rastafarisme 1930–1950 (The Colour of God?
 Overlapping Perspectives on the Nation of Islam and Rastafarianism: 1930–1950).